|

 (Tour:

-and was offered a contract.
-He devotes his time in the
+was offered a contract.
+He devotes his time in the off season

 |